SazzGitHub/simple-to-do-list-web-app/README.md

 - Add tasks to your ToDo list.
 - Mark tasks as completed.
 - Remove tasks from the list.
-- Displays the date and time when a task is added.

 ## Technologies Used